-Whether your TEFL/TESOL certification takes you to classrooms around the world or allows you to teach from the comfort of your own home, chances are you’ll accumulate experience and skills that will last a lifetime.
-For teachers looking to take their career to the next level, that experience can be transferred to different roles within the EFL sector.
-We’ll explore options for careers in EFL such as management, recruitment, marketing, and teacher training.
+Whether your TEFL certification takes you to classrooms around the world or allows you to teach from the comfort of your own home, chances are you’ll accumulate experience and skills that will last a lifetime.
+For teachers looking to take their careers to the next level, that experience can be transferred to different roles within the EFL sector.
+We’ll explore options, such as management, recruitment, marketing, and teacher training, for careers in EFL.

 Can I advance my EFL career?

 In short: Yes, definitely!
 When it comes to career advancement, there are many fears of not being able to move past a certain role or there not being enough options to choose from within your chosen field.
 This is most definitely not the case with EFL careers.

 The reality is that the opportunity for advancement is broad and takes many different shapes and forms.
 While your EFL career may start in the classroom (whether in person or online), you can move on to some exciting and equally fulfilling roles outside of it.
 If you are somebody who is just returning from an assignment abroad and are worried about what that may mean for your career, read about Caitlin’s experience to get a taste of just how possible it is to find amazing opportunities after such a big adventure!

 Will I need additional qualifications for career advancement in EFL?

 While it does depend on which direction you would like to take your career, additional qualifications and education may prove to be very helpful in acquiring new skills or knowledge that may help you advance your career even further.

 Some schools will offer training and certification courses to their students at a discounted rate or even free in some cases, so definitely take advantage of those situations.
 The following are some options for the qualifications you can earn: